 Working Paper Series: Guidelines for Authors

-The CREATe Working Paper series publishes new research related to intellectual property law and the creative industries.
+The CREATe Working Paper series publishes new research relating to CREATe’s research priorities in intellectual property law, information law and competition law in the wider context of the creative industries, media regulation and cultural policy.
 The editors will consider submissions from affiliated researchers as well as unsolicited submissions from authors working in a relevant research area.
 The steps to publication in the Working Paper series are as follows:

 2. Working Papers commonly take two forms: they may be pre-prints of work submitted to and published by academic journals; they may also be works in progress for which no other destination has yet been found.
 Both are welcomed.
 Working Papers may also be directly commissioned by CREATe or otherwise solicited.

 3. The Working Paper series is edited by the CREATe faculty, with an Editorial Committee consisting of CREATe investigators and researchers.
 Working Papers are first reviewed by the CREATe Directorate, who determine whether they fall within the scope of the series.
 Submissions are sent to reviewers with appropriate disciplinary expertise.

 4. The review process is swift.
 The aim is to improve the quality of the work, not to reject it.
 Often we require that the relevance of a paper to CREATe’s core research questions be more explicitly articulated.
 The editors reserve the right to reject a submission ab initio, or following revision, if it is not deemed to meet the requisite criteria.